Model living with HIV

 More about this study:

-Patients were undetectable (HIV-1 RNA <50 copies/mL) for at least 6 months before starting the trial and had no history of resistance* to the PIFELTRO-based single-tablet regimen.
-The current treatment regimens consisted of 2 nucleoside reverse transcriptase inhibitors (NRTIs) in combination with a protease inhibitor (PI) plus either ritonavir or cobicistat, or elvitegravir plus cobicistat, or an non-nucleoside reverse transcriptase inhibitor (NNRTI) before switching to a PIFELTRO-based single-tablet regimen.
-Patients were assigned by chance to 1 of the 2 treatment groups in the study.
+Patients were undetectable (HIV-1 RNA <50 copies/mL) for at least 6 months before starting the trial and had no history of resistancea to the PIFELTRO-based single-tablet regimen.
+The current treatment regimens consisted of 2 nucleoside reverse transcriptase inhibitors (NRTIs) in combination with a protease inhibitor (PI) plus either ritonavir or cobicistat, elvitegravir plus cobicistat, or a non-nucleoside reverse transcriptase inhibitor (NNRTI) before switching to a PIFELTRO-based single-tablet regimen.
+Patients were assigned by chance to one of the two treatment groups in the study.
 Patients and their healthcare providers taking part in the study knew which group they were part of.

 About cholesterol

-HIV-1 and/or treatments for HIV may have a negative impact on your bad cholesterol (LDL-C).
-In a 96-week study of adults who had never been on an HIV-1 treatment before, 320 adults received PIFELTRO as part of a treatment regimen and 311 adults received another treatment regimen*.
+HIV-1 and/or treatments for HIV may have a negative impact on your “bad” cholesterol (LDL-C).
+In a 96-week study of adults who had never been on an HIV-1 treatment before, 320 adults received PIFELTRO as part of a treatment regimen and 311 adults received another treatment regimen.b

 The benefit of these changes has not been demonstrated.